huntdatacenter/docs/docs/do-science/README.md

 description: These pages contains user documentation aimed at scientists that conduct scientific experiments in HUNT Cloud.
 ---

-# Do science in HUNT Cloud!
+# Do science in HUNT Cloud

-**Welcome to our documentation for scientists that conduct sciencentific experiments in HUNT Cloud.**
+**Welcome to our official user documentation for scientists in HUNT Cloud.**

 This section is aimed at lab users.
-You will find practical information on how to use our scientific services.
-See our [main documentation](/) page for other sections.
+It contains practical information on how to do science in HUNT Cloud.

+See our [main documentation page](/) for other sections.

-::: tip Next Ting
+::: tip Next Lab Ting

-Lab Ting 8 is held Tuesday 14 February 2023 - 2 to 4 p.m.
+The next Lab Ting is held Tuesday 14 February 2023 - 2 to 4 p.m.
 CET.
 All Lab users are invited.
 [Read more >>](/do-science/community/lab-ting)

 :::